Nodulaire/ELK-Ansible/Documentation/Ansible-Install-v1.md

 The language used in playbook is '.yaml', witch is just an optimised XML.

 ## Infrastructure
-We choose here to install the ansible service in a dedicated virtual machine but you can just use your personal computer as ansible server, while you still have access to the deployment server.
+We choosed here to install the ansible service in a dedicated virtual machine but you can just use your personal computer as ansible server, while you still have access to the deployment server.

 Below, the schematic diagram.
 ![ansile deployement schema](Images/Ansible/ansible_principe_schema.png)